ajowi/ajowi.github.io/_drafts/2013-09-11-science-hackday-nairobi.md

 **SHD Nairobi 2014**

 Am already psyched up for SHD Nairobi 2014.
 As always looking forward to learning new ways of doing things and making new friends.
-There are already ideas coming through on what topics we should hack on.
-But, that is a subject for a future post.
+See you at SHD Nairobi 2014.